rstacruz/renvy/README.md

 obj.should.be.true!                # => assert obj
 obj.should.be.false!

-# Anything else will just pass thru (.be is optional):
+# Anything else will just pass
+# thru (.be, .a and .an is optional):

 obj.should.nil?                    # => assert obj.nil?
 obj.should.be.nil?                 # => assert obj.nil?
 obj.should.respond_to?(:freeze)    # => assert obj.respond_to?(:freeze)